-This site is being rebuilt and updated in a simpler structure during August and Septemeber 2017, so it is looking a little odd at present.
+This site is being rebuilt and updated in a simpler structure during August and September 2017, so the structure is a bit random at present.

 Welcome to the Mistletoe Pages, a website packed with information about mistletoe; its biology, traditions, cultivation and conservation.

 The site is mainly about the ‘original’ mistletoe of northern Europe, and concentrates mostly on its status, management, conservation and traditions in the UK.

 This species is technically known as European White-berried Mistletoe, Viscum album.
 Most people just call it Mistletoe of course.

 There are many other mistletoes around the world, including some others used in Christmas and midwinter celebrations, but Europe’s Viscum album is the original and, arguably, the best mistletoe.